Newport, Isle of Wight

 Newport is the county town of the Isle of Wight, an island county off the south coast of England.
-The town is slightly north of the centre of the island, and is in the civil parish of Newport and Carisbrooke.
+The town is slightly north of the centre of the island, located in the civil parish of Newport and Carisbrooke.
 It has a quay at the head of the navigable section of the River Medina, which flows northwards to Cowes and the Solent.
-In 2020 it had an estimated population of 26,109.
+The 2021 census recorded a population of 25,407.

 History

 Mousterian remains, featuring tools made by Neanderthals at least 40,000 years ago, were found at Great Pan Farm in the 1970s.

 There are signs of Roman settlement in the area, which was probably known as Medina.
 They include two known Roman villas, one of which, Newport Roman Villa, has been excavated and opened to the public.

 Information on the area resumes after the Norman Conquest.
 The first charter was granted in the late 12th century.
 In 1377 an invading French force burnt down much of the town while attempting to take Carisbrooke Castle, then under the command of Sir Hugh Tyrill.
 A group of Frenchmen were captured and killed, then buried in a tumulus later nicknamed Noddies Hill, a "noddy" being medieval slang for a body.
 This was later corrupted to Nodehill, the present name for a part of central Newport – a name that seems inappropriate, as the area is flat.

 In 1648 Charles I and a group of Parliamentary Commissioners concluded the Treaty of Newport, an attempt to reach a compromise in the Civil War that was undermined by Charles's negotiations with the French and Scots to intervene on his behalf.
 The Treaty was repudiated by Oliver Cromwell upon returning from defeating the Scots at the Battle of Preston.
 This led to Charles's execution.

 The town had been incorporated as a borough in 1608.
 The town's position as an area of trade accessible to the sea meant it rapidly took over from nearby Carisbrooke as the main central settlement, eventually absorbing the latter as a suburb.
 The borough ceased to exist in 1974 when it was incorporated into the larger Borough of Medina, which was itself superseded in 1995 by a single unitary authority covering the whole of the Isle of Wight.

+A school known as the Blue school focusing on the education of poor girls opened in the town in 1761.
+It closed in 1907.

 The Drill hall in Newport opened as the headquarters of the Isle of Wight Rifle Volunteers in 1860.

 Newport since the 1960s has acquired new shopping facilities and a pedestrianised central square.
 Through road traffic has ceased in many of the narrow streets.
 Newport Quay has been redeveloped with art galleries such as the Quay Arts Centre, and new flats converted from old warehouses.

 The Queen Victoria Memorial was designed by local architect Percy Stone (1856–1934).